Shots fired at Trump rally: Trump opponents and allies condemn violence

 The Secret Service says Trump is "safe," after agents rushed him off the stage after what appeared to be multiple shots were fired at the rally.
 The former president pumped his fist in the air in a show of strength, blood streaming across his face and ear.

-"An incident occurred the evening of July 13 at a Trump rally in Pennsylvania," USSS spokesperson Anthony Guglielmi said in a statement.
-"The Secret Service has implemented protective measures and the former President is safe.
-This is now an active Secret Service investigation and further information will be released when available."
+Other political leaders on both sides of the aisle, including Trump critics, responded with concern for his safety and condemned the violence.

-The president and the vice president have been briefed on the incident, but have not yet commented.
-Trump critics responded with concern for the president's safety, condemning the violence.
+Vice President Kamala Harris said in a statement, "We are praying for him, his family, and all those who have been injured and impacted by this senseless shooting. ...
+Violence such as this has no place in our nation.
+We must all condemn this abhorrent act and do our part to ensure that it does not lead to more violence."

-"As one whose family has been the victim of political violence, I know firsthand that political violence of any kind has no place in our society," former House Speaker Nancy Pelosi said on X, referencing the attack on her husband, Paul Pelosi.
+Former House Speaker Nancy Pelosi said on X: "As one whose family has been the victim of political violence, I know firsthand that political violence of any kind has no place in our society," referencing the 2022 attack on her husband, Paul Pelosi.
 "I thank God that former President Trump is safe.
 As we learn more details about this horrifying incident, let us pray that all those in attendance at the former president's rally today are unharmed."

 "I am horrified by what happened at the Trump rally in Pennsylvania and relieved that former President Trump is safe," Senate Majority Leader Chuck Schumer said in a statement.
 "Political violence has no place in our country."